 How To Photograph Pets

 I always work from photos provided by my customers.
-I require three or four clear images sent by email including the photo you want done in pastel.
+It’s helpful for me to have three or four clear images sent by email including the photo you want done in pastel.
 The quality and detail of the finished portrait is dependent upon the quality of the photos you send me.
 Correct fur colours and clear eye colours are critical for a positive outcome.
 Professional photos are not necessary as today’s cell phones take excellent pictures.
 I have listed a few basic suggestions below which should help you capture some quality photos of your pet if you need to take new ones.
 Blankets, pet beds, balls and fluffy toys add interesting textures to the portrait.
 Try to make sure your pet’s tag with his/her name is visible.

 Should you want a memorial portrait, select a few photos from your existing collection specifying the one you want done in pastel.